For older adults, the key to health and well-being may lie in the interaction between physical activity and social connection.

 “This demographic is particularly vulnerable to social isolation, poor diet, and decreased levels of physical activity — each of which influences their health, well-being, and quality of life,” Dr. Jimenez said.
 “Technology-based interventions, such as those delivered over smartphones and tablets, have the potential to improve health behaviors and, ultimately, health outcomes in older adults.”

-Dr. Jimenez says participants will earn a total of $90 — $30 for completing each of three assessments as part of the study.
-For more information or to participate, please contact Sindy Jaramillo, project coordinator, at 305-355-9062 or email@example.com.
+Dr. Jimenez says participants will earn up to $90 — $30 for completing each of three assessments as part of the study.
+For more information or to participate, please contact Sindy Jaramillo, project coordinator, at 305-355-9062 or firstname.lastname@example.org.

 Written by Samantha Richter, assistant director of communications for psychiatry & behavioral sciences at the University of Miami Health System.